Data Spaces

 The roles of participants in a data space are generally divided into data providers and data consumers.
 However, note that these roles are not mutually exclusive, meaning that a participant can take on both the role of provider and consumer.
 The concept of data exchange in the data space can be summarized in three steps:

-1. The data consumer searches the data catalog, which was published in the data space by the data provider and includes meta information about its data as well as respective usage policies, to find relevant data.
+- The data consumer searches the data catalog, which was published in the data space by the data provider and includes meta information about its data as well as respective usage policies, to find relevant data.

-2. The data provider and the data consumer establish contracts within the data space regarding the data exchange.
+- The data provider and the data consumer establish contracts within the data space regarding the data exchange.

-3. The data provider transfers the data, as agreed in the contracts, to the consumer.
+- The data provider transfers the data, as agreed in the contracts, to the consumer.

 Why do we need Data Spaces?
 (Problem formulation)

 As numerous processes become increasingly data-driven, the demands of “data everywhere” expand rapidly.
 Since data is typically available on various data sources with limited integration across systems, the challenge emerges of managing and accessing large amounts of distributed data consistently and efficiently [1, 2].
 Fitting these heterogeneous data collections into a single data model or system is considerably difficult.
 Traditional data management approaches address this challenge by integrating each data source individually, involving continuous development workload as new data sources are added.
-The initial concept of data spaces [1] overcomes this development burden by identifying the scope and control to provide principled management functionality across the underlying systems.
-With the evolvement of the data space concept, various additional challenges emerged, including data sovereignty, security,
+The initial concept of data spaces [1] overcomes this development burden by identifying the scope and taking control to provide principled management functionality across the underlying systems.
+With the evolvement of the data space concept, various additional challenges emerged, including data sovereignty and security [5].

 What does a Data Space entail?
 (Components and services)